rmbolger/Posh-ACME/docs/Plugins/Plugin-Development-Guide.md

 ## Usage Guides

-In addition to the native function help, it can be very helpful to new users to have a plugin specific readme.
-It should be a [Markdown](https://www.markdowntutorial.com/) formatted file in the [docs/Plugins](https://github.com/rmbolger/Posh-ACME/tree/main/docs/Plugins) folder called `<PluginName>.md`.
-It's usually easiest to copy an existing guide and modify it.
-The `title:` field at the top of the file should match the name of the plugin including capitalization.

-For people who may be setting up automation against their provider for the first time, it can be helpful to add guidance on creating service accounts, limited access roles, or any prerequisite setup that the plugin requires to work properly.
-It should also have a section with an example on how to use the plugin with `New-PACertificate`.
+Please include a plugin-specific usage guide by creating a [Markdown](https://www.markdowntutorial.com/) file named `<PluginName>.md` in [docs/Plugins](https://github.com/rmbolger/Posh-ACME/tree/main/docs/Plugins).
+To save time, copy an existing plugin guide and edit it.

+Set the `title:` value at the top of the guide to match the plugin name exactly, including capitalization.

+For users who are automating against a provider for the first time, include prerequisite setup steps.
+Typical examples are service account creation, least-privilege role assignment, and required API enablement.

+Include at least one usage example that shows how to use the plugin with `New-PACertificate`.

 ## General Development Tips and Tricks

 ### No Write-Host

-Unless your plugin requires interactive user input which should be rare, do not use `Write-Host` to display informational messages or debug output.
-Use `Write-Verbose` for messages you would want a potential user to see.
-Use `Write-Debug` for things only the plugin developer would likely care about or a user trying to troubleshoot a plugin that is not working.
+Do not use `Write-Host` for informational or debug output.
+Use `Write-Verbose` for messages intended for plugin users.
+Use `Write-Debug` for developer-focused troubleshooting details.
+Interactive prompts should be rare.
+If your plugin does not require user input, avoid interactive output patterns.

-When testing your module, use `-Verbose` to see your verbose messages.
-And run `$DebugPreference = 'Continue'` to make the debug messages show up without prompting for confirmation *(which happens if you use `-Debug`)*.
+When testing, use `-Verbose` to display verbose output.
+To display debug output without confirmation prompts, run `$DebugPreference = 'Continue'`.

 ### No Pipeline Output

-Do not output any objects to the pipeline from your plugin.
-This will interfere with scripts and workflows that use the normal output of public functions.
-You can use `Out-Null` on internal calls that would normally output to the pipeline when you don't care about that data.
+Do not write plugin objects to the pipeline.
+Pipeline output from plugin internals can interfere with scripts that rely on normal output from public module functions.
+If an internal call returns objects that you do not need, pipe that call to `Out-Null`.

 ### UseBasicParsing

-Any time you call `Invoke-WebRequest` or `Invoke-RestMethod`, you should always add `@script:UseBasic` to the end.
+When calling `Invoke-WebRequest` or `Invoke-RestMethod`, always append `@script:UseBasic`.

-By default in PowerShell 5.1, those two functions use Internet Explorer's DOM parser to process the response body which can cause errors in cases where IE is not installed or hasn't gone through its first-run sequence yet.
-Both functions have a `-UseBasicParsing` parameter that switches the parser to a PowerShell native parser and is the new default functionality in PowerShell 6+.
-The parameter is also deprecated because they don't plan on bringing back IE DOM parsing in future PowerShell versions.
-So the module creates a variable when it is first loaded that checks whether `-UseBasicParsing` is still available or not and adds it to the `$script:UseBasic` hashtable.
-That way, you can just [splat](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting) it on all your calls to those two functions which will future proof your plugin.
+In Windows PowerShell 5.1, these cmdlets may use the Internet Explorer DOM parser by default.
+This can fail if Internet Explorer is unavailable or not initialized.
+The `-UseBasicParsing` switch uses a PowerShell-native parser.
+In PowerShell 6+, that behavior is already the default and the switch is deprecated.

+Posh-ACME initializes `$script:UseBasic` when the module loads.
+The variable contains `-UseBasicParsing` only when that switch is supported.
+Splatting `@script:UseBasic` keeps plugin web calls compatible across supported PowerShell versions.

 ### Testing Plugins

-If the module is already loaded in the session, you will need to re-import it using `Import-Module -Force`.
-There is a helper script called `instdev.ps1` in the root of the git repository that can make this process a lot easier as you are developing the plugin.
+If the module is already loaded in the current session, re-import it with `Import-Module -Force`.
+When editing from a clone of the git repo, you can use `instdev.ps1` in the repository root instead.

-First make sure any existing copies of the module are uninstalled (or at least don't reside in your `$env:PSModulePath`).
-Clone the git repository (or your fork) to a folder on your local system and add your plugin file to the `Posh-Acme\Plugins` folder if it's not already there.
-Open a new PowerShell session to the repository root folder and run `.\instdev.ps1` which will do the following:
+Before running it, ensure existing installed copies of the module are removed or not present in `$env:PSModulePath`.
+Clone the repository (or your fork), place your plugin file in `Posh-Acme\Plugins` if needed, open a new PowerShell session in the repository root, and run `.\instdev.ps1`.

+The script performs these actions:

 - Copy the module files to the current user's default PowerShell modules folder.
 - Run `Import-Module Posh-ACME -Force`
 - Display the available module commands

-If there are no problems, your plugin should now be listed in the output of `Get-PAPlugin`.
+If the import succeeds, `Get-PAPlugin` should list your plugin.

-Testing a plugin can be done without requesting a new certificate.
-All you need is an existing ACME account created with `New-PAAccount` and the `Publish-Challenge`, `Unpublish-Challenge`, and `Save-Challenge` functions.
-They call the Add, Remove, and Save functions from the plugin.
-Here are some examples of how I generally call them while testing.
+You can test plugin behavior without requesting a new certificate.
+Ensure you have an existing ACME account created with `New-PAAccount` first.
+Then, use these commands to test a standard multi-SAN cert validation.

 ```powershell
 $DebugPreference = 'Continue'